Food and Feeding

 - Inform new employees of this policy or give them a copy as part of new employee orientation.

 - Provide a 20- to 30-minute break, both morning and afternoon, for the woman to (a) nurse her infant or (b) express her milk.
 If necessary, adjust the beginning and/or ending time of work to accommodate these breaks.
 For example, if two 15-minute breaks are allowed to all employees, the breastfeeding employee starts work 10 minutes earlier and leaves work 10 minutes later to allow for two 25-minute breaks.

-- Make a private area available for nursing or expressing milk.
+- Make a private area available (not a bathroom) for nursing or expressing milk.
 It should be quiet, clean and have enough room for a comfortable chair.